hapax/hapax.github.io/_posts/2019-09-04-scrubland.md

 The philosopher [Bertrand Russell](https://en.wikipedia.org/wiki/Bertrand_Russell) said that pure maths had a "beauty cold and austere, like that of sculpture", and was "capable of a stern perfection such as only the greatest art can show".
-I think this underemphasises how much darn fun it is, but it conveys some of the appeal.
+(I think this underemphasises how much darn fun it is.)
 English mathematician [G. H. Hardy](https://en.wikipedia.org/wiki/G._H._Hardy) elevated beauty to a *requirement*, stating that "beauty is the first test: there is no permanent place in the world for ugly mathematics."